 Since the 1970's, Metropolitan Community College-Penn Valley (MCC-Penn Valley) has offered college credit classes through the vocational program known as child growth and development.

-partnership was formed by MCC-Penn Valley, the Francis Family Foundation, the Greater
+A unique partnership was formed by MCC-Penn Valley, the Francis Family Foundation,

-Kansas City Community Foundation, Affiliated Trusts and KCMC Child Development
+the Greater Kansas City Community Foundation, Affiliated Trusts and KCMC Child Development

 Corporation.

-Through this collaboration, the Francis Institute Resource Center was created to provide
+Through this collaboration, the Francis Institute Resource Center was

-on-site technical assistance, education and training for early childhood and afterschool
+created to provide on-site technical assistance, education and training for early

 Today, the Francis Institute provides trainings and resources for centers in the Kansas City area.